 The book that tells it like it is…

-Gold, God, Guns & Goofballs If you only read one chapter of this book, it’s called, Take a Knee for America and thought about this never-ending conflict between minorities and the police.
-It’s not really taking a stand I’m asking you to do, but having a real frank conversation about why some people think they way they do would be productive right now.
-It’s a book for the moment and starts the conservation of peace.
-And if you are worried about social media, check out the chapter called Social Media Menace.
+Gold, God, Guns & Goofballs: If you only read one chapter of this book, try “Take a Knee for America” and think about our never-ending conflicts between minorities and the police.
+I’m not asking you to take a stand but having a deep and honest conversation about why some people think the way they do would be productive.
+This is a book for the moment which seeks to start a conversation about peace.
+And if you are worried about social media, you really should check out the chapter called “Social Media Menace.”